Free School Meals

 Apply online for Free School Meals

-CLICK HERE to access the Gloucestershire County Council online registration page
+For Gloucestershire County Council registration

 Did you know that just registering your son/daughter for Free School Meals means that the school gets extra money?